A multi-billion dollar deal has Google paying Apple $8 billion a year to have like default machine search on the iPhone service Google Search.

 If it does, both Apple and Google stand to lose billions.
 Apple would lose the $8 billion it receives from Google each year, and Google would lose $25 billion in ad revenue that the search engine is said to bring to iOS.

-Interestingly, in June 2020 Bernstein analyst Toni Sacconaghi recommended that Apple take control of the DuckDuckGo search engine.
+Interestingly, in June 2020 Bernstein analyst Toni Sacconaghi recommended that Apple take control of the search engine DuckDuckGo.
 A privacy search engine that has a very small share (0,71%) of the global search engine market.

-The Bloomberg he says that except since its secret exploratory talks with Microsoft to buy Bing, Apple has also been in touch with DuckDuckGo to replace Google Search.
+The Bloomberg he says that in addition to its secret exploratory talks with Microsoft to buy Bing, Apple was also in talks with DuckDuckGo about replacing Google Search.

-The focus on privacy of DuckDuckGo fits perfectly with Apple's focus on privacy for the iPhone.
+DuckDuckGo's focus on privacy fits perfectly with Apple's focus on privacy for the iPhone.

 Talks between Apple and DuckDuckGo were revealed during the US Treasury Department's antitrust lawsuit against Google last Wednesday.